ecophysiology/ecophysiology.github.io/research/woodland-salamanders.md

   <!-- LEDE -->
   <div class="proj-lede">
     <p>
-      Woodland salamanders are among the most climate-sensitive vertebrates in North America.
+      Woodland salamanders are one of the most unique and ecologically important vertebrates in North America.
-      We study how physiology links environment to fitness — and how those links shape vulnerability, range limits, and evolutionary trajectories.
+      We study how physiology links environment to fitness and how those links shape vulnerability, range limits, and evolutionary trajectories.
     </p>
   </div>